mrkamel/redstream/README.md

 end
 ```

+You should run a consumer per (stream_name, name) tuple on multiple hosts for
+high availability.
+They'll use a redis based locking mechanism to ensure that
+only one consumer is consuming messages per tuple while the others are
+hot-standbys, i.e. they'll take over in case the currently active instance
+dies.
+The same stands for delayers and trimmers.

 More concretely, `after_save`, `after_touch` and `after_destroy` only write
 "delay" messages to an additional redis stream.
 Delay message are exactly like
 any other messages, but are processed by a `Redstream::Delayer` only after a some